steveberardi/starplot/README.md

 # ⭐ starplot 💫
-Python library for creating star charts and maps
+**starplot** is a Python library for creating star charts and maps.

 ## Example
 ![Example](examples/starchart-blue.png)